Ali-Mirghasemi/Key/Readme.md

 ## Abstract

-this library used for handle input keys and buttons
+This library used for handle input keys and buttons

 it's based on HAL layer
-user can port library to every MCU
+user can port library to every hardware

 ## Port